 Call monitoring is a feature that allows your managers or team leads to listen in on live calls to assess performance, support staff, and ensure a consistent customer experience.
 It’s commonly used in customer support, sales, and service-based businesses to improve training, identify issues, and maintain high standards.

-With PBX.IM’s call monitoring tools, you get everything you need to monitor and optimize calls in real time.
+With PBX.IM’s call monitoring tool, you get everything you need to monitor and optimize calls in real time.

 Voicemail-to-Email